BabylonJS/Extensions/HtmlMesh/README-npm.md

     * require that the scene clear color is transparent
     * must be opaque
     * must be rectangular
-* `fitStrategy` - Specifies the HtmlElement how to fit the HtmlMesh's size.
-Fit behavior is like css background-size
-    * FitStrategy.NONE Default.
-Display HtmlElement at its original size in HtmlMesh without any scaling
-    * FitStrategy.CONTAIN Scales the HtmlElement as large as possible within its container without cropping or stretching, HtmlElement should define an appropriate width
-    * FitStrategy.COVER Scales the HtmlElement (while preserving its ratio) to the smallest possible size to fill the HtmlMesh (that is: both its height and width completely cover the HtmlMesh), leaving no empty space.
-If the proportions of the HtmlElement differ from the HtmlMesh, the HtmlElement is cropped either vertically or horizontally.
-    * FitStrategy.STRETCH Stretches the HtmlElement in the corresponding dimension to the 100% length

     In contrast, overlay meshes:
     * always render in front of other scene content
     * can be semi-transparent
     * can be non-rectangular
     * are most commonly used to attach HTML content to a mesh in the scene without having to handle projection and transformations yourself
+* `fitStrategy` - Specifies how the HTML element should scale to fit the HtmlMesh's size.
+Fit behavior is like css background-size
+    * FitStrategy.NONE Default.
+By default the HTML element will have a width and height that fill the viewport while respecting the aspect ratio of the element and then will be scaled down to fit the HtmlMesh size specified in `setContent`.
+This provides the best possible text quality when using iframes and is the reccommended strategy for iframes.
+    * FitStrategy.CONTAIN Scales the HTML element as large as possible within its container without cropping or stretching (i.e. changing the element aspect ratio).
+The main difference between this and none is that this strategy (and all strategies other than none) will wrap the element with a sizing and scaling container that will fill the mesh.
+This allows the element to be sized and aligned independent of the mesh.
+The downside to this and all strategies other than none is that it can result in upscaling at some zooms which can impact text quality for iframes.
+For non-iframes, this should not be an issue as the font size can be asjusted to maximize text clarity.
+    * FitStrategy.COVER Scales the HTML element (while preserving its ratio) to the smallest possible size to fill the HtmlMesh (that is: both its height and width completely cover the HtmlMesh), leaving no empty space.
+If the proportions of the HtmlElement differ from the HtmlMesh, the HtmlElement is cropped either vertically or horizontally.
+    * FitStrategy.STRETCH Stretches the HtmlElement to fill the entire mesh which can result in aspect ratio changes

 Finally, call `setContent` passing in the element and the mesh width and height in BabylonJS units.
 Be advised that any scaling done after `setContent` will not be preserved on the next call to `setContent`.
 You should grab any scaling you want preserved and pass the scale values through `setContent`.
 See [Scaling `HtmlMesh` Instances](#scaling-htmlmesh-instances) for an expalantion on why this is the case.
 You can set attributes and styles after calling `setContent` using a query selector on the id.
 The `HtmlMesh` can be positioned, oriented, parented, shown or hidden like any other mesh.
 You can even use pointer drag behavior and gizmos to allow users to position and move the mesh, subject to the caveats of scaling below.